The Moser-Tardos Framework with Partial Resampling: Packet routing

 (We use the Chernoff bound to estimate the binomial tail in Lemma~\ref{lmrlem1}.)

-For $C+D \geq a_k^{3.5}$, it is a simple calculation to see that the increase in length is from $C+D$ (after the original refinement) to at most $1.004 (C+D)$.
-In the final step of this analysis, we are bounding the congestion of intervals of length $a_0^3 = 2^{24}$, and the congestion on such an interval is at most $17040600$.
+For $C+D \geq a_k^{3.5}$, a simple calculation shows that the schedule length increases from $C+D$ (after the original refinement) to at most $1.004 (C+D)$.
+In the final step of this analysis, we are bounding the congestion of intervals of length $a_0^3 = 2^{24}$, and the congestion on such an interval is at most $17040600$. \end{proof}

-Furthermore, since all of these steps use the LLL, one can form all such schedules in polynomial time.